 Max Kade Fellows

-For twelve years the Max Kade Center was able to reinvite one former Max Kade Writer or Critic per year under the auspices of the Max Kade Fellowship.
-As a Max Kade Fellow, this writer or critic returns to spend four to six weeks at Washington University to finish a project and to interact with faculty and students.
+For twelve years, the Max Kade Center was able to reinvite one former Max Kade Writer or Critic per year, under the auspices of the Max Kade Fellowship.
+As a Max Kade Fellow, this writer or critic returned to spend four to six weeks at Washington University to finish a project and to interact with faculty and students.

 Fritz Thyssen Stiftung, VolkswagenStiftung, and Robert Bosch Fellows

-The Fritz Thyssen in Cologne, Germany, the VolkswagenStiftung in Hannover, and the Robert Bosch Stiftung in Stuttgart grant fellowships which bring leading scholars from Germany, Austria, and Switzerland in the field of Germanistik to Washington University.
-These scholars conduct research and establish contacts with faculty and students.
-They also teach one weekend seminar on contemporary German literature.
-Travel grants are available for students who wish to attend the seminar.
-Some of the weekend seminars are conducted at the Deutsche Literaturarchiv in Marbach, Germany.
+For fifteen years, the Fritz Thyssen Stiftung in Cologne, the VolkswagenStiftung in Hannover, and the Robert Bosch Stiftung in Stuttgart, granted fellowships which brought leading scholars from Germany, Austria, and Switzerland in the field of Germanistik to Washington University.
+These scholars conducted research and established contacts with faculty and students.
+They also taught one weekend seminar on contemporary German literature, to which writes and translators also contributed.
+Travel grants were available for students and faculty from American universities.
+Some of these weekend seminars were conducted at the Deutsche Literaturarchiv in Marbach, Germany.